ottipc/petitcode/content/pages/app-development/index.ae.md

 ---
-slug: "app-development-berlin"
+slug: "app-developers-dubai"
 date: "2019-01-30T03:49:16.408Z"
-title: "petitcode - your senior level talent for mobile app development berlin"
+title: "petitcode - your senior level talent for mobile app developers dubai"
 description: "whether you need a full product or support for your teams, through our network, petitcode can source you exclusive senior freelancers according to any requirement. "
 theme: "sections"
 ---